How to Start Redemption Groups at your Church

 Step 3: Train

 The Redemption Group Immersion could fall anywhere within that training period.
-While training at an Immersion is required before launching Redemption Groups, you are expected to be assessing and training your leaders as biblical counselors before and after the Immersion.
+While training at an Immersion is required before launching Redemption Groups, you are expected to be developing your leaders before and after the Immersion.

-At the Immersion, your leaders will be assessed using criteria like those on this assessment form.
-Our standard requirement is that, to launch Redemption Groups, you need to have at least two men and two women, including the Site Leader, receive a recommendation to lead.
-If you still do not meet this requirement after the Immersion training, we’ll offer guidance on how to continue preparing your team.
+At the Immersion, your leaders will receive feedback and a leadership recommendation from their group leaders, using a feedback form like this.
+Normally, to launch Redemption Groups, you’d have at least two men and two women, including the Site Leader, receive a recommendation to lead before you launch your groups.

 Step 4: Launch

-Churches or ministries who successfully implement their training plans are granted a license to use the group materials, name and branding and continue to receive priority placement at Immersions for training future leaders.
+Churches who successfully implement their training plans are granted a license to use the group materials, name and branding.

 Redemption Group™, Redemption Groups™ and Redemption Group Immersion™ are trademarks of the The Redemption Group Network, and may not be used without a licensing agreement.